How to add your real time heart rate to your stream

 4. Open the Configuration tab on pulsoid.net

-Here you can add new widgets from Marketplace and configure your widgets in My widgets.
+Here, you can add new widgets from the Marketplace and configure your widgets in My widgets.

 5.1 Click Configure on a widget in your library.
 Change available settings to better fit your overlay and heart rate patterns.

-5.2 Copy the widget’s URL and paste it into as a Browser Source in your streaming software of choice such as OBS Studio, Streamlabs OBS, XSplit, Wirecast, etc.
+5.2 Copy the widget’s URL and paste it as a Browser Source in your streaming software of choice, such as OBS Studio, Meld Studio, Streamlabs OBS, XSplit, Wirecast, etc.

 Pulsoid widget is a browser source and can be configured as such in OBS or any other streaming tool of your choice that supports browser sources